TorboXor/WHAT-THE-CELL...-AND-WHERE-/README.md

 Just to avoid confusion: Although the data set provided by the kaggle challenge (here, the evaluation metric is the mean average IoU since instance segmentation is the task), we decided to focus on semantic segmentation since analyzing the cell body area is expedient for testing drug efficacy.
 Hence, we use IoU (intersection of union) for just two pixel classes: cell type and none-cell type.

-While optimizing our models, we noticed that the astrocyte segmentation masks provided by the dataset in form of running length annotations have a remarkable deviation from the actual cell bodies.
-To deal with this issue we implemented notebooks that create segmentation masks that can be used alternatively to train and test the model.
+We analyzed that the astrocyte segmentation masks provided by the dataset in form of running length annotations have a remarkable deviation from the actual cell bodies.
+To deal with this issue we implemented notebooks that create segmentation masks that can be used alternatively to train and test our models.

 **Please go through the whole set up in the exact order as follows**